Convexity in partial cubes: the hull number: NP-completeness of hull number in partial cubes

 \end{proof}

 The gadget in the proof of Theorem~\ref{thm:NP} is a relatively special partial cube and the statement can thus be strengthened.
 For a polyhedron $P$ and a set $\mathcal{H}$ of hyperplanes in $\mathbb{R}^d$, the \emph{region graph} of $P\setminus\mathcal{H}$ is the graph whose vertices are the connected components of $P\setminus\mathcal{H}$ and where two vertices are joined by an edge if their respective components are separated by exactly one hyperplane of $\mathcal{H}$.
-The proof of Theorem~\ref{thm:NP} can be adapted to obtain: \begin{corollary} Let $P\subset \mathbb{R}^d$ be a polyhedron and $\mathcal{H}$ a set of hyperplanes.
+Note that if we set $P=\mathbb{R}^d$, then the region graph is just the usual region graph of the hyperplane arrangement $\mathcal{H}$ and therefore has hull number $2$.
+However, adding $P$ to the setting increases the difficulty.
+Indeed, the proof of Theorem~\ref{thm:NP} can be adapted to obtain: \begin{corollary} Let $P\subset \mathbb{R}^d$ be a polyhedron and $\mathcal{H}$ a set of hyperplanes.
 It is NP-complete to compute the hull number of the region graph of $P\setminus\mathcal{H}$. \end{corollary} \begin{proof} We show how to represent the gadget $G_F$ from the proof of Theorem~\ref{thm:NP} as the region graph of $P\setminus\mathcal{H}$.
 Define $P$ as those $y\in \mathbb{R}^{m+n+2}$ with

 We slice $P$ with the family $\mathcal{H}$ of hyperplanes consisting of $H_i:=\{y\in \mathbb{R}^{m+n+2}\mid y_i=1\}$ for all $i\in \{0,\ldots, m+n+1\}$.
 Every vertex $v$ of $G_F$ will be identified with a cell $R_v$ of $\mathcal{H}\cap P$.
 In the following we describe the cells associated to vertices by giving strict inequalities for the $y\in \mathbb{R}^{m+n+2}$ in their interior.